Will Sitharaman's push rejuvenate auto sector

 [Sitharaman's action plan for auto-sector: These measures announced to boost vehicle sales]

-The automobile industry is the pillar of the Indian economy, contributing 7.5 percent to the country's GDP.
-The overall manufacturing sector contributes around 17 percent, and within the sector, the share of the automobile industry stands at 49 percent.
+The automobile industry is the pillar of the Indian economy, contributing 7.5 per cent to the country's GDP.
+The overall manufacturing sector contributes around 17 per cent, and within the sector, the share of the automobile industry stands at 49 per cent.

 One of the major demands of the auto sector is the lowering of the goods and services tax (GST) which can lower the price of a vehicle for the consumer, pushing up the sale volume.
 This was not among the steps the Finance Minister announced on Friday and several industry experts have rued this.